The River Cafe (London)

 The River Café is a restaurant in the Borough of Hammersmith and Fulham, London, specialising in Italian cuisine.
 It was owned and run by chefs Ruth Rogers and Rose Gray until Gray's death in 2010; since then, Rogers has been the sole owner and has run the restaurant.
+It earned a Michelin star in 1997.

 Location

 The restaurant is located on the north bank of the Thames in Hammersmith, in the former Duckhams oil storage facility; the nearest railway station being Hammersmith tube station.
 The facility was modified to alternative use by architect Lord Rogers, the husband of Ruth Rogers (Lady Rogers).
 The restaurant originally opened in 1987 as the employee café of the architectural partnership.
 The restaurant has a garden area with views of the River Thames.

 History

-The restaurants signature dishes include wild mushroom risotto, Dover sole, and John Dory smoked in the restaurant's own wood stove; as well as rich Italian desserts including lemon almond cake and the chocolate "Nemesis" cake.
+The restaurants signature dishes include wild mushroom risotto, Dover sole, and John Dory smoked in the restaurant's own wood stove, as well as rich Italian desserts including lemon almond cake and the chocolate "Nemesis" cake.
 The restaurant earned a Michelin star in 1997.

 The River Café is also notable for the number of successful chefs that have trained in its kitchens.
-These include Theo Randall, Ed Baines of Randall & Aubin, April Bloomfield of The Spotted Pig in New York, and celebrity chefs Jamie Oliver, Hugh Fearnley-Whittingstall, Ben O'Donoghue and Tobie Puttock.
+These include Theo Randall, Ed Baines of Randall & Aubin, April Bloomfield of the Spotted Pig in New York, and celebrity chefs Jamie Oliver, Hugh Fearnley-Whittingstall, Ben O'Donoghue and Tobie Puttock.